wang-q/nwr/README.md

 SUBCOMMANDS:
-    append      Append fields of higher ranks to a TSV file download    Download the latest release of `taxdmp` help        Print this message or the help of the given subcommand(s) info        Information of Taxonomy ID(s) or scientific name(s) lineage     Output the lineage of the term
+    append      Append fields of higher ranks to a TSV file ardb        Init the assembly database
+    download    Download the latest release of `taxdump` help        Print this message or the help of the given subcommand(s) info        Information of Taxonomy ID(s) or scientific name(s) lineage     Output the lineage of the term